-- The Christian Life (EDU166) - Understanding Congregations and Agencies (EDU168) - Group Process and Leadership Skills (EDU171) - The Teaching Ministry of the Church (EDU186) - Theory for Education in Religion (EDU263) - Aspects of Human Growth and Development (EDU272)
+- The Christian Life (EDU166) - Understanding Congregations and Agencies (EDU168) - Introduction to Pastoral Care (PRA102) (Richmond M.A.C.E. students only) - Pastoral Care in Education (EDU268) (ECP students only) - Group Process and Leadership Skills (EDU171) (Charlotte M.A.C.E. students only) - The Teaching Ministry of the Church (EDU186) - Theory for Education in Religion (EDU263) - Aspects of Human Growth and Development (EDU272)

-Supervised Field-based Learning (FBL400, 2 credits) (planned in consultation with and overseen by the Office of Supervised Ministry and Vocational Planning)
+Supervised Field-based Learning (2 credits) (Must be approved by, planned in consultation with and overseen by the Office of Supervised Ministry and Vocational Planning)